Korwa people

 The Korwa people are a Munda, a Scheduled Tribe ethnic group of India.
-They live mainly on the border between Chhattisgarh and Jharkhand.
+They live mainly on the border of Chhattisgarh and Jharkhand.
 A small number of Korwa are also found in the Mirzapur district of Uttar Pradesh.

 The Government has implemented several facilities for them, such as roads to their settlements, boys hostels for education, providing agricultural aid, etc. They are a hunter-gatherer community.

 The tribe is divided into several subdivisions: the Agaria, Dandh, Dil and Pahadi Korwas.

 Lifestyle

 The Korwas mainly practice a form of subsistence agriculture called jhoonga kheti.
 This method of farming involves trimming the forest to support a lentil crop.
 Previously this involved trimming medium-sized trees, but since the Forest Department became stricter they have cut back shrubs and bushes instead.
 Originally the trimmed wood would have been burnt but is nowadays taken as fertilizer.
 The land is tilled without tools and fertilizer.
 Each family harvests 20 kg of lentils, enough to subsist on until the next season.
 To supplement their incomes, the Korwas create supas, rice cleaners made of bamboo.
 The tribe also eats mahua, kanda, sihar and burju fruits when they are in season.
 They eat all animals, and British writers claimed the Pahadi Korwas used to eat dogs as well.